thriveweb/sailinginparadise/content/happySailors/2019-07-01-sunset-city-lights-cruise.md

   description: Whether you’re visiting our beautiful Gold Coast from overseas or a
     local or like Sandy, our Sunset and City Lights Cruise is a great way to see the Gold Coast from a different perspective.
+  title: Sandy's Sunset Cruise With Sailing in Paradise
 ---
 Whether you’re visiting our beautiful Gold Coast from overseas or a local or like Sandy, our Sunset and City Lights Cruise is a great way to see the Gold Coast from a different perspective.
 The twinkling city lights look magical from the water after the sun goes down.